lauralwd/metagenomicspractical/README.md

 * annotation (Prokka)
 * phylogeny reconstruction (IQTree)

+Answers/prefilled code is available in a separate branch of this github repository called 'example'.
+Renders of the empty and pre-filled workflow are available as a github pages website in the 'gh-pages' branch and online [here](https://lauralwd.github.io/metagenomicspractical/).

 ## Installation
 If you do this practical without any supervision, you will likely need to install the software required and download the data.
 I recommend, especially to beginners, to install these tools via conda.